SergeyMuha/terraform-aws_ansible-wp/README.md

 ###### terraform init

-Deploy infrastructure
+Deploy infrastructure.
+This command will output dns name for haproxy and bastion

-###### terraform apply -input=false -auto-approve   --- will output dns name for haproxy and bastion
+###### terraform apply -input=false -auto-approve

 SSH to bastion host to deploy wp with ansible